top of page

 Murray is reclining on a sofa, a medic attends

-JM(pale and groaning): By the ghost of Burns! - my shatter’d nerves and quicken’d pulses, that catastrophe has me convulséd - oh! here comes another flux of grief
+JM(pale and groaning): By the ghost of Burns! - oh! - my shatter’d nerves and quicken’d pulses, that Polidori’s catastrophe has me convulséd - oh! here comes another flux of grief

 Is ill

-P: Well, they all laughed at me in Geneva - I am assured Murray will print, nay produce, my play - and they shll never laugh again! (muses) - unless I write a comedy, which could work - after all - I have had fantastic adventures in which I played all the lead roles really superbly
+P: Well! - they all - even my Mary (bites knuckle) Mary! - upon whom I devolved the secrets of subcuticular surgical stitching! - laughed at me and my brilliant skull-headed-lady play in Geneva! - well! - now Murray will most certainly print, nay produce, this play - and they shall never laugh again! (muses) - unless I write a comedy, which could work - after all - I have had fantastic, shoeless adventures in which I played all the lead roles really superbly

-JM: Sweet mother of divine! (adjusts pillows, reads) What trash! although I grant I like his moral and machinery; his plot, too, has such scope for scenery: his dialogue is apt and smart: The play’s concoction is full of art - a bit too much raving and crying between the hero and heroine though - oh wait! they stab, and die! that will save on scenery - I like it!
+JM: Sweet mother of divine! (adjusts pillows, reads) What trash! - what a misuse of lumber! - although I grant I like his moral and machinery; his plot, too, has such scope for scenery: his dialogue is apt and smart: the play’s concoction is full of art - a bit too much raving and crying between the hero and heroine though - oh wait! they stab, and die! that will save on scenery - I like it!

 Medic departs